Geoffrey Toye: Later years

 Toye, who had already been made a governor of the Old Vic, became a governor of Sadler's Wells Theatre in 1931, where, as co-director with Lilian Baylis, he managed the opera and ballet until 1934.
 For the Sadler's Wells Ballet company, he composed two ballets to his own scenarios: Douanes, in October 1932, a comedy set in a customs post described by The Times as "delightful and amusing", and, in 1934, The Haunted Ballroom, which portrays the Masters of Treginnis who are cursed to dance themselves to death in a gloomy ancestral ballroom by the ghosts of the women whom they had loved.
 As in Ruddigore, the curse is passed to the heir of the accursed.
 The piece makes "imaginative... use of an eerie... chorus commentary".
 The Haunted Ballroom was Margot Fonteyn's first principal role and also starred Robert Helpmann.
 Ninette de Valois choreographed both works and revived The Haunted Ballroom several times after Toye's death.
 Its last performance in Sadler's Wells's repertoire was on BBC television on 24 February 1957.
 The original choreography of the piece now survives only in fragments.
 The Waltz from the score is probably Toye's best-known composition and has been recorded several times.
 It remained popular for many years as an orchestral piece.

 From 1934 to 1936, Toye became Managing Director of the Royal Opera House, Covent Garden, working alongside the Artistic Director, Sir Thomas Beecham.
 Despite early successes, Toye and Beecham eventually fell out over Toye's insistence on bringing in a popular film star, Grace Moore, to sing Mimi in La bohème.
 The production was a box-office success, but an artistic failure.
 Beecham manoeuvred Toye out of the managing directorship in what Sir Adrian Boult described as an 'absolutely beastly' manner.

 Toye obtained the film rights to the Gilbert and Sullivan operas.
 In 1938, he adapted, produced and conducted The Mikado, starring Martyn Green, Sydney Granville and the American singers Kenny Baker and Jean Colin, but the onset of war prevented further screen adaptations.
 Toye composed and arranged the music for two other British films of the 1930s: Men Are Not Gods and Rembrandt, both for Alexander Korda in 1936.

 In 1940, Toye joined the staff of the BBC, in the American Liaison and Censorship Department.
 He was twice married, first in 1915 to the actress Doris Lytton, and later to Dorothy Fleitman, with whom he had one son, John, who was an actor and then a long-time news anchor for Scottish Television; he took his own life in 1992.
 Toye's elder brother, Francis, was a well-known critic and Verdi scholar.
 Their sister Eleanor's daughter became a principal soprano with D'Oyly Carte under the name Jennifer Toye.

-Toye died in London at the age of 53.
+Toye died in 1942 in London at the age of 53, a victim of the Blitz, during which a blast damaged his lungs.